6 Day Hike/Raft

-See Glacier’s stunning interior under your own steam for 4 perfect days.
-Then reward yourself with a relaxing and super fun 2 day White Water Rafting Glacier National Park trip down a raft on the Middle Fork of the Flathead River!
+Backpack into the heart of Glacier National Park for 4 perfect days.
+Come out of the woods and get a hot shower!
+Next, reward yourself with a relaxing and super fun 2 day White Water Rafting Glacier National Park trip down the Middle Fork of the Flathead River!

-Departure Dates: Every Saturday between May 31st and August 9th, 2020.
+Every Saturday between June 4th and August 6th, 2022

 There are over 700 miles of hiking trails in Glacier National Park, so the best way to see the interior of the park is on foot.
 The 4 day Glacier National Park backpacking tours are very popular because they seem to be just the right amount of time in the backcountry.
 You’ll be visiting parts of the park that most visitors driving through don’t even know exist..
 You’ll spend your days in subalpine and alpine environments amongst Glacier’s towering peaks.
 On the trail, your guide will point out features of interest, identify flora and fauna, and be on the lookout for wildlife.
 You’ll be camping in Glacier’s beautiful and remote backcountry campgrounds.
 Almost all campsites are located near lakes or streams, offering opportunities for fishing or swimming.